-We constantly ruffle the feathers to make the days exciting for our children.
-In doing so you'll often see 'special guests' at the centres.
-These include police men in their squad car, fire engine with fire men telling the children about exciting tales of rescue, ambulance visits, farm animals and much more.
+From time to time, we invite 'special guests' to the centre.
+These include police men/ women in squad cars, fire engines with fire men telling the children about exciting tales of rescue, ambulance visits, farm animals and much more.

 Themed days